What are sperms?

-My husband has an 8-year old daughter.
+My partner has an 8-year old daughter.
 Does that automatically mean he is OK and fertile?

 A lot can happen in 8 years.
 Just because he got someone pregnant 8 years ago does not mean that he is fertile now.
 Doing a sperm analysis will quickly tell you whether he is fertile or not.

-Can my husband's medication affect his sperm count?
+Can my partner's medication affect his sperm count?